vre-hub/vre/README.md

 ## Rucio

-After the Rucio Helm charts have been applied via Terraform, secrets need to be created.
+Some secrets need to be created before applying the Rucio Helm charts via Terraform.
 A script with instructions can be found [here](code/eosc-future-cern/iac/scripts/create-rucio-secrets.sh).
+The secrets will be encrypted with sealed-secrets.
+The CERN Openstack `nginx-ingress-controller` pod in the `kube-system` namespace has a `validatingwebhookconfiguration` named `ingress-nginx-admission` that needs to be deleted in order for the nginx ingress controller to be able to reach the K8s API.